openshift/hive/docs/developing.md

 #### Run Hive Operator Using Custom Images

- 1. Build and publish a custom Hive image from your current working dir: `$ IMG=quay.io/{username}/hive:latest make buildah-dev-push`
+ 1. Build a custom Hive image from your current working dir: `$ IMG=quay.io/{username}/hive:latest make image-hive`
+ 1. Publish your custom image: `$ IMG=quay.io/{username}/hive:latest make buildah-push`
- 2. Deploy with your custom image: `$ DEPLOY_IMAGE=quay.io/{username}/hive:latest make deploy`
+ 1. Deploy with your custom image: `$ DEPLOY_IMAGE=quay.io/{username}/hive:latest make deploy`
- 3. After code changes you need to rebuild the Hive images as mentioned in step 1.
+ 1. After code changes you need to rebuild the Hive images as mentioned in step 1.
- 4. Delete the running Hive pods using following command, so that the new pods will be running using the latest images built in the previous step.
+ 1. Delete the running Hive pods using following command, so that the new pods will be running using the latest images built in the previous step.

 ```bash
 oc delete pods --all -n hive